indimail/indimail-mta/README.md

 ## Install Packages

 Installing and configuration is much simplied when you use the Binary Packages Build.
 The pre, post instlation scripts do all the hard work for you.
+For each of the packages built above you can follow the steps below, depending on your linux distribution.
+The location of the RPM file will be ~/rpmbuild/RPMS/x86_64 for rpm based distributions and ~/stage for debian/ubuntu distributions.

 ** For RPM based distributions **